 Entry open to all.

-6. Entry fees must reach the S.W.& Mon.
-County Competition Secretary by the date stated on competition
+5. Entry fees must reach the S.W.& Mon.
+County Competition Secretary by the date stated on

-7. (a) Except for the 2 wood singles competition, for all other competitions, one round should be played in the
+6. a) Except for the 2-wood singles competition, for all other competitions, one round should be played in

 League tables and results.

-8. (a) For those who opt to make their own arrangements in any singles competition it is the home players duty to
+7 a) When players are to make their own arrangements in any singles competition it is the home players

 shall be responsible for arranging a marker for the first round, and the losing player in each round then